13 Best Paintings at the Prado Museum

 Dürer's Self-Portrait| ©Alberto Durero

-Dürer was a painter who held himself in high esteem.
+Dürer was a painter with a high esteem for himself.
 So much so that he used himself as a model to represent Jesus Christ.
 As a result of this self-esteem, he represented himself with the best clothes of the time and very flattering colours.
 So much did he strive for perfection that even the landscape seen from the window was inspired by beautiful Italy, while he was in Germany.

 Apart from the author's ego, Dürer's self-portrait is painted with a remarkable technique that encouraged him in his craft.
-A craft, by the way, that was not considered a nobleman's craft and which is a contradiction in the way Dürer painted himself.
+A craft, by the way, that was not considered a noble one and which is a contradiction in the way Dürer painted himself.

 • Author: Albrecht Dürer